cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 ### Text embeddings

 Once an LLM is trained, it can be used to generate **text embeddings** -- a **vector** of real numbers that plot arbitrary text in multidimensional space.
+This can be used to cluster related concepts together.

-These embeddings are derived in various ways, but a common method is to use the last hidden layer of a neural network and optionally reduce its dimensionality.
+These embeddings are derived in various ways, but a common method is to use the last hidden layer of a neural network.

-While higher dimensions may lead to better semantic understanding, they come at a higher computational cost.

 The OpenAI API returns a vector of (1,536) 32-bit floating point numbers for each text passage we send it.

+While a higher dimension count may lead to better semantic understanding, it comes at a higher computational cost.
+An optional additional step could reduce the dimensionality to a more manageable size.
+For instance, from 1,536 dimensions to 768 or 384.

 ### Comparing the similarity of text embeddings